Embracing Contradiction: Theoretical Inconsistency Will Not Impede the Road of Building Responsible AI Systems: Conclusion

 \section{Conclusion}

 Rather than viewing metric inconsistencies as flaws to fix, we argue they are essential features of responsible AI systems.
 Inconsistent metrics preserve diverse stakeholder values, capture the full complexity of ethical concepts, and act as implicit regularizers that improve model generalization.
-Empirical evidence shows that theoretical impossibilities dissolve into manageable tradeoffs when perfect satisfaction is relaxed to approximate satisfaction within near-optimal solution spaces.
-The field should therefore shift from seeking universal consistency to defining acceptable inconsistency thresholds and building tools that navigate rather than eliminate value tensions.
-Embracing contradiction means embracing the complexity of human values: the road to responsible AI requires systems that can hold multiple truths simultaneously.
+Empirical evidence shows that theoretical impossibilities become manageable trade-offs when perfect satisfaction is relaxed to approximate satisfaction within near-optimal solution spaces.
+The field should therefore shift from seeking universal consistency to a transparent protocol for \emph{documenting and navigating} inconsistency.
+Embracing contradiction means embracing the complexity of human values; progress in responsible AI requires systems that can hold multiple truths while making trade-offs explicit, traceable, and auditable.